 Health and safety risk assessment is the most critical part of managing health and safety.
 The risk assessment helps you identify – and control – the main health and safety risks in your business.

-Every business must carry out a suitable health and safety risk assessment.
-Unless you employ fewer than five people, you must keep a written record of your risk assessment.
+Unless you are genuinely self employed and your work poses no risks to others, your business must carry out a suitable health and safety risk assessment.
+Uou must keep a written record of your risk assessment, unless you employ fewer than five people.

 For most businesses, a health and safety risk assessment is relatively straightforward.
 However, you may need external help for any specific hazards that need special expertise to evaluate and control.